deepaks11/intent_classification_llamacpp/README.md

 2. If `llama-cpp-python` is not installed for GPU, refer to the [official installation guide](https://github.com/abetlen/llama-cpp-python).
 ```
+## Links
+- For more details on the integration with LlamaCpp, refer to the https://python.langchain.com/v0.2/docs/integrations/llms/llamacpp
+- Download the model from Hugging Face and place it in the appropriate directory https://huggingface.co/TheBloke/openchat-3.5-0106-GGUF.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.